PredDiff: Explanations and Interactions from Conditional Expectations: Results and discussion

 \subsection{Classification: CUB Birds}

-As a proof-of-concept, that \pd{} is applicable to high-resolution, real-world datasets, we present results on the CUB-200-2011 birds dataset \cite{WahCUB_200_2011}.
-More specifically, we fintune a vgg16 \cite{Simonyan15} model that was pretrained on ImageNet on the CUB dataset while excluding the small number overlapping samples from the CUB test set.
-As for \pd{}, we work with superpixels determined using the Simple Linear Iterative Clustering (SLIC) algorithm \cite{achanta2012slic} and with a histogram imputer \cite{Wei2018Explain}.
+As a proof-of-concept to demonstrate that \pd{} is applicable to high-resolution, real-world datasets, we present results on the CUB-200-2011 birds dataset \cite{WahCUB_200_2011}.
+More specifically, we finetune a vgg16 \cite{Simonyan15} model that was pretrained on ImageNet on the CUB dataset while excluding a small number of overlapping samples from the CUB test set.
+As for \pd{}, we work with superpixels determined using the Simple Linear Iterative Clustering (SLIC) algorithm \cite{achanta2012slic} and with a (conditional) histogram imputer \cite{Wei2018Explain}.
 A dedicated study on the imputer dependence of the results is deferred to future work.

 In \Cref{fig:cub}, we show the results for five randomly selected test set samples.
-In the top row we visualize the two most positive (negative) raw joint effects for the three reference superpixels with highest relevance.
+In the top row, we visualize the two most positive (negative) raw joint effects for the three reference superpixels with highest relevance.
 This is to be contrasted with the bottom row, where three random reference superpixels are chosen.
 First-of-all, the results reveal that interaction effects do exist.
-These cannot be captured by the predominantly used single-pixel attribution methods which implicitly distribute them onto single-feature relevances \cite{deng2020unified}.
+These cannot be captured by the predominantly used single-pixel attribution methods, which implicitly distribute them onto single-feature relevances \cite{deng2020unified}.
 As an interesting observation, the largest interactions occur between the individually most relevant superpixels.
-On the contrary, the interaction between random superpixels typically remain small.
+On the contrary, the interaction between random superpixels typically remains small.
 As one expects, these random superpixels do not show a joint effect on the model prediction.
 Strong interactions between spatially separated superpixels, which are visible in several examples in the top row, could be interpreted as signs for more complex reasoning patterns, which remain to be uncovered in detail in the future.
-We close by stressing that the direct measurement of interaction effects in large-scale datasets such as the CUB dataset is impossible with most competing attribution methods that show a less favorable scaling compared to \pd{}.
+We close by stressing that the direct measurement of interaction effects in large-scale datasets, such as the CUB dataset, is impossible with most competing attribution methods, which show a less favorable scaling compared to \pd{}.